felix86-emu/site/_posts/2025-5-1-GPU-Trials.md

 Because MMX and x87 FPU instructions operate on the same registers, the `emms` instruction is used before running any x87 instructions and after running any MMX instructions.
 This is great, because we have an easy switch point to flush our allocated MMX registers.

-Most MMX instructions are implemented using the already existing SSE handlers, while some like `punpckh` have differences due to the smaller register size, so they were handled a little more specially.
+Most MMX instructions are implemented using the already existing SSE handlers, while some like `punpckh` have differences due to the smaller register size, so they were handled with a little more care.

 ---